On the existence of tangential holomorphic vector fields vanishing at an infinite type point: Main results

-We would like to emphasize here that the assumption on the positiveness of a function $P$ is essential in the proofs of Theorem \ref{T1} and the main theorem in \cite{Kim-Ninh}.
-The following result, in which the positivity of a function $P$ is not necessary, is our second main result of this article. \begin{theorem} If a $\mathcal{C}^\infty$-smooth hypersurface germ $(M,0)$ is defined by the equation $\rho(z) := \rho(z_1,z_2)=\mathrm{Re}~z_1+P(z_2)+ (\mathrm{Im}~z_1) Q(z_2, \mathrm{Im}~z_1)=0$, satisfying the conditions: \begin{itemize} \item[(1)] $P\not \equiv 0$, $P(0)=0$; \item[(2)] $P$ satisfies the condition $(\mathrm{I})$ (cf. Definition \ref{def1} in Sec.
-2); \item[(3)] $P$ vanishes to infinite order at $z_2=0$, \end{itemize} then any holomorphic vector field vanishing at the origin tangent to $(M,0)$ is identically zero. \end{theorem} \begin{remark}[Notations] Taking the risk of confusion we employ the notations
+We would like to emphasize here that the assumption on the positivity of a function $P$ is essential in the proofs of Theorem \ref{T1} and the main theorems in \cite{Kim-Ninh}.
+The following theorem, in which the positivity of a function $P$ is not necessary, is our second main result. \begin{theorem} If a $\mathcal{C}^\infty$-smooth hypersurface germ $(M,0)$ is defined by the equation $\rho(z) := \rho(z_1,z_2)=\mathrm{Re}~z_1+P(z_2)+ (\mathrm{Im}~z_1) Q(z_2, \mathrm{Im}~z_1)=0$, satisfying the conditions: \begin{itemize} \item[(i)] $P\not \equiv 0$, $P(0)=0$; \item[(ii)] $P$ satisfies the condition $(\mathrm{I})$ (cf. Definition \ref{def1} in Section \ref{S5}); \item[(iii)] $P$ vanishes to infinite order at $z_2=0$, \end{itemize} then any holomorphic vector field vanishing at the origin tangent to $(M,0)$ is identically zero. \end{theorem} \begin{remark} Theorems \ref{T1} and \ref{T3}, combined with \cite[Theorem $3$]{Kim-Ninh}, are devoted to make a partial answer to the Greene-Krantz conjecture. \end{remark} \begin{remark}[Notations] Taking the risk of confusion we employ the notations

 throughout the paper.
 Of course for a function of single real variable $f(t)$, we shall continue using $f'(t)$ for its derivative, as well.
+In what follows, $\lesssim$ and $\gtrsim$ denote inequalities up to a positive constant multiple.
+In addition, we use $\approx $ for the combination of $\lesssim$ and $\gtrsim$. \end{remark}